Congrats — you’ve reached an epic milestone of keeping your tiny human alive and well for half a year!

 Sleep schedule for 6-month-old

-Babies at 6 months old are developmentally ready to fall asleep independently — often called “self-soothing” — and re-settle themselves between sleep cycles to create longer naps and unbroken overnight sleep.
+Some babies at 6 months are able to re-settle themselves between sleep cycles to create longer naps and unbroken overnight sleep.

-But if you’re happy feeding to sleep or rocking your baby into a slumber, feel free to keep doing that.
-No pressure here!
+If you’re happy feeding to sleep or rocking your baby into a slumber, feel free to keep doing that.

 Awake time for 6-month-old babies

-The amount of time a 6-month-old will happily stay awake between naps will vary, but it’s usually somewhere between two to three hours.
+The amount of time a 6-month-old will happily stay awake between naps will vary, but it’s usually somewhere between 2 to 3 hours.

 Your baby may prefer a shorter awake time in the mornings and a longer period of play before bed, so it’s best to follow their cues.